Care and storage

 With proper maintenance and use, we can significantly extend the life of a Japanese knife.
 In Japan, it is often the case that a knife is passed down from generation to generation.

-The board you are using can have a big impact on your knife.
+The board you use can have a big impact on your knife.
 At the outset, we must say that the inventor of glass kitchen tops is the number one enemy of all blades, including Japanese blades.
 Ideally you should use a wooden board made of soft wood, while in a professional kitchen you must use a plastic or rubber board, of which the rubber ones have a slight advantage as they are gentler on your blade.
 Definitely avoid glass and those cheap plastic boards that have a rough surface.

 Maintenance after use - your knife should be washed and stored in a safe place.
 We wash the knife with cold or lukewarm water, we may or may not use mild soapy water and the soft side of a sponge or a magic cloth.
-We should avoid strong abrasive detergents like Cif or Arfa which are not intended for kitchen knives and can scratch your blade.
+We should avoid strong abrasive detergents like Cif or Arfa which are not intended for kitchen knives, which can scratch your blade.
 Never wash a kitchen knife in the dishwasher or with a wire scrubber.
 In either case, you will ruin the knife and dull the blade completely.

 Sharpening knives.
 If you want to sharpen your knife yourself, you need a sharpening stone and a leather sheath.
 Sharpening involves removing the steel from the knife and forming a new blade, so you should be properly informed.
 If you want a professional sharpening service, you can bring the knife to us, and we will make sure it is perfectly sharpened for your new gastronomic adventures!